N'Deye Tabar Fall

 N'Deye Tabar Fall is a Mauritanian politician.
 She was one of three women named to the cabinet in 1987 by President Maaouya Ould Sid'Ahmed Taya, desiring to "correct countless managerial mistakes committed in the past".
-She became the General Secretary of the Ministry of Health and Social Affairs; Khadijatou Bint Ahmed was named minister of mines and industry, becoming the first woman to hold a cabinet post in the country's history, while Lalla Mariam Bint Moulaye was named associate director of the cabinet.
+She became the General-Secretary of the Ministry of Health and Social Affairs; Khadijatou Bint Ahmed was named Minister of Mines and Industry, becoming the first woman to hold a cabinet post in the country's history, while Lalla Mariam Bint Moulaye Idriss was named Associate Director of the presidential cabinet.